Regulated RetailOperator playbook

 4. Variance reconciliation runs weekly, not at receipt.
 Most operators receive in their POS first, file with the state later, and reconcile drift in a weekly review.
 By the time drift is found, the reason for it is lost.

-A procurement-and-compliance layer solves all five at the receive screen, before they become end-of-cycle reconciliation work.
+A procurement-and-compliance layer can address all five at the receive screen, before they become end-of-cycle reconciliation work.

 What the procurement layer should do (state-system-agnostic)